Aktuelles

 In this presentation, I will give an overview of the many surface signals (geodetic, structural, hydrothermal) we can detect to estimate the thermal and mass budget of the system.
 I will also constrain through petrology the underlying magmatic system that represent an end-member of efficient single-step differentiation of basaltic mantle-derived melts to rhyolites.
 Mineral-scale geochemical records identify the conditions under which magmas are stored at depth and how the erupted rhyolite is formed and whether this rhyolite magma is approaching a critical state for future eruptions.
 Given the destructive nature of rhyolitic volcanism that is typically characterized by a long period of quiescence, the Puyehue-Cordón Caulle volcanic complex serves as a unique natural laboratory where pre-eruptive processes have and likely will be recorded on decadal timescales.

-Prof. Dr. Paolo Sossi (ETH, Zurich)
+Prof. Dr. Paolo Angelo Sossi

 Title: Composition, structure and origin of the Moon